NaveedHossain2026/CST8917-Assignment2/README.md

 The Logic App was built in the **visual designer**.
 It receives the message, parses it, calls the validation function, and then decides what to do based on the expense amount.

+The main challenge is that I hit an error I couldn't resolve in time when calling the validation function.
+The Logic App returned an InvalidProtocolResponse error related to the upload request.